 Vegan yakitori are plant-based seitan skewers with a spicy sauce.
 They are a fun and "meaty" snack that go really well for a BBQ or during summer dinner parties.
+Here is the new and improved recipe!

 If you don't know me, I'm in love with Japanese food.
 I could live in Japan just so I can eat my way around the country.
 It's amazing.
 While Japan is great for vegans, sometimes there are things I miss, like yakitori, which are Japanese skewers.
 Not to worry though, as I have found a way to create the most incredible vegan skewers, which truly taste like yakitori and have that gorgeous consistency we all love.
 A little chewy, burnt around the edges and super spicy.